Trump’s IVF Plan Could Ignite a Fertility Boom

 Where Innovation Meets Access.
 A Breakthrough That Could Bring IVF to Everyone

-Fertility innovation has always focused on improving outcomes.
-Now it’s turning toward something even bigger — accessibility.
+Fertility innovation has often focused on improving outcomes.
+Now it’s expanding toward something even bigger — accessibility.

 From Innovation to Inclusion